chirag-soni23/React-interview-questions/README.md

 3.)
 Angular is bigger because it is a complete framework.
 4.)
 Angular is slightly difficult to learn as it has Typescript, OOPS, concept and many more thing.

+Ques4.)
+What is difference between virtual DOM and real DOM ?
+Ans.)
+Real DOM is the actual structure represented in the User Interface while Virtual DOM is the memory representation of the same.

+Ques5.)
+What is React Components ?
+Ans.)
+In React, a component is a reusable building block for creating user interfaces.